 Lens Curvature and Focal Point

-The magnifying power of a lens depends on its focal length (FL).
-The focal length depends on the lens curvature.
-Think of it this way the greater the curvature, the shorter the focal length, and the greater the power.
-When a lens is several inches wide, there tends to be less curvature resulting in more viewable space, but it will be relatively low in power.
+The magnifying power of a lens depends on its focal length (FL), which in turn depends on the lens’s curvature.
+The greater the curvature, the shorter the focal length, and the greater the power.
+When a lens is several inches wide, there tends to be less curvature, resulting in more viewable space, but it will be relatively low in power.

-Good examples are page magnifiers used to see a whole page of a book or magnifiers used to go over a television screen to allow a person from a distance to see the image better.
+Good examples are page magnifiers used to see a whole book page or magnifiers used to go over a television screen to allow a person to see the image better from a distance.
 Because both of these examples have very large surface areas, their magnification will be very low.
 Often from a 1x to 3x magnification power.
-When somebody first starts having problems reading a page, a magnifier might be the direction they go, thinking, “I will be able to see the whole page and not have to move it around.”
-But often, as their vision changes, the page magnifiers are not strong enough to allow the individual to see the letters clearly.
+When somebody starts having problems reading a page, a magnifier might be the direction they go, thinking, “I will be able to see the whole page and not have to move it around.”
+However, as their vision changes, the page magnifiers are often not strong enough to allow the individual to see the letters clearly.

-Low vision aids include various adaptive technology devices, such as magnifying reading glasses, handheld and stand magnifiers, loupes and small telescopes.
-Magnifying devices are generally either handheld or mounted on a stand, with zoom ranges from 2x to 10x.
+Low vision aids include various adaptive technology devices, such as magnifying reading glasses, handheld and stand magnifiers, loupes, and small telescopes.
+Magnifying devices are generally either handheld or mounted on a stand, and their zoom ranges from 2x to 10x.

 Reading Glasses